ByteDecoder/crypt_keeper/documetation/SETUP.md

 ## Add .env file

-You dont need to do this, is alredy setup in the devcontainer, just mentioned for information porpuses.
+You dont need to do this, is already configured in the devcontainer, just mentioned for information purposes.

 Example of settings: